-This pilot episode on the History of Tacos is a forerunner for a full upcoming series coming in 2018.
+This pilot episode on the History of Tacos is a forerunner for a full upcoming series – the first 6 episodes are out now, listen and subscribe below.
 As with any pilot, the format is under development and we look forward to hearing your feedback on what you like and don’t like, from this episode, so we can make changes to the final format.

 To stay updated about the upcoming release of the full series of the dish, and other food travel news, join our email newsletter.

-Thanks for your continued support of the show – Tommo & Megsy
+Thanks for listening & your continued support of the show – Tommo & Megsy

 Taco Facts: A Brief History Of Tacos